jastice/proptests/props.md

 ## Caveat emptor!

-* ScalaCheck will not necessarily generate all edge case values (currently no NaN, Infinity, etc)
+* ScalaCheck will not necessarily generate all edge case values (currently no NaN, Infinity, etc) unless you specifically tell it to.
+Most properties just never hold for this kind of value.
-* it's still probabilistic: sometimes a rare error will only occur on one run, but not the other -> make specific test cases when you find such an error
+* it's still probabilistic: sometimes a rare error will only occur on one run, but not the other.
+Make specific test cases when you find such an error
 * property checks are checks, not proofs.
-    -> They test your implementation for properties that you can reasonably infer.
+They test your implementation for properties that you can reasonably infer.

 ## Some examples to think about